Recipe for Success

 Program Format

-Recipe for Success will run on Mondays from mid March through May 2026 and will include a series of scheduled workshops, mentorship sessions, and learning modules delivered throughout that period.
+Recipe for Success will run weekly for 7 weeks and will include a series of scheduled workshops, mentorship sessions, and learning modules delivered throughout that period.
 The program is designed to offer in-person learning at multiple locations across Prince Edward County, including the County Food Hub kitchen, Demorestville Town Hall, and Picton Town Hall.
 Sessions may include worksheets and supplies or other learning materials as appropriate to the topic and instructor.

 Each session will blend practical instruction with interactive learning, real-world examples, and peer discussion.
 Instructors will use teaching approaches that respect and reflect participants’ diverse backgrounds, experiences, and learning styles.